 Support and advocacy group for individuals with learning disabilities and their families.
 Links to additional information

 A collaboration among 15 non-profit agencies to provide resources to parents of children with learning and attention disorders.

-Information for parents about federally funded educational services for children with disabilities.
+A comprehensive guide for parents on rights and responsibilities under the Individuals with Disabilities Education Act (IDEA 2004).
 Helps parents determine if their child might be eligible for services, what kind of services to expect, how to request an evaluation, how to develop a plan for services, and what their legal rights are.

 |Lead Author:||Jennifer Goldman-Luthy, MD, MRP, FAAP - 4/2015|